christopherfujino/learning-zig/README.md

 ### Error Union Types

-`Error!u64` is an explicit error-union type. `!void` is implicit--the compiler will determine the error type.
+`Error!u64` is an explicit error-union type. `!void` is implicit--the compiler will infer the error type.

 ```zig
 const std = @import("std");